Learn about the value of Article 9 reorganizations for private equity investors and the impact they have on the seller’s subordinate debts.

-As a private equity investor group, subordinate debt is the single greatest challenge to the efficiency of any model—whether that model involves investing in equity, debt or assets.
-Add business distress to that sub-debt complexity and executing a purchase/exit can become difficult and time-consuming at best.
-That is unless you know how to apply Article 9 of the Uniform Commercial Code (UCC).
+As a private equity investor group, subordinate debt is a challenge to the efficiency of any model—whether that model involves investing in equity, debt or assets.
+That is, unless you know how to utilize Article 9 of the Uniform Commercial Code (UCC).

-Simply put, subordinate creditors create obstacles to closing, they pose risk and they drain time and money, negatively impacting ROI.
+Subordinate creditors create obstacles to closing, they pose risk, and they drain time and money, negatively impacting ROI.
 Moreover, when a distressed situation involves a complex subordinate debt schedule, the prospect of often futile short sale attempts can be prohibitive.
-Alternately they can set a prohibitively high bar on your private valuation, negatively impacting ‘viable’ deal flow.
+Even for investors willing to navigate the waters, the associated costs and inefficiencies impose a premium on private valuation, thus restricting “viable” deal-flow.

 However, a streamlined reorganization prior to or through your acquisition (facilitated under Article 9 of the UCC) will eliminate all subordinate debt, while preserving the full continuity and value of business operations—delivering a pristine, debt-free enterprise within 45-60 days.
 For purchasers seeking add-ons, ongoing concern value becomes available at liquidated asset cost.

-By eliminating subordinate creditors pre-acquisition, private equity investors can avoid complex cramdowns or nearly impossible short sales while also completely sidestepping the time, risk and costs associated with walking a target through Chapter 11.
+By eliminating subordinate creditors pre-acquisition, private equity investors can avoid complex cramdowns or nearly impossible short sales while also completely sidestepping the time, risk and costs associated with walking a target through Chapter 11 or a 363 sale.

-The strategic use of Article 9 is centered around a controlled short sale that is fast and frictionless because it requires the consent of only a single creditor.
+The strategic use of Article 9 is centered around a controlled short sale that is fast and frictionless because it requires the consent of only the senior creditor.

 Incentives for All Parties in the Transaction

-Most know that Article 9 of the Uniform Commercial Code protects the interests of first position secured creditors by allowing them to transact on a business’s asset base to their benefit, free and clear of liens and encumbrances to prospective purchasers.
-What every PE professional should also know, is that the assets liquidated via a private Article 9 sale can be sold into a new purchasing entity, preserving the ongoing concern value, its operations, jobs and full continuity.
+Most know that Article 9 of the Uniform Commercial Code protects the interests of the first position, secured creditors by allowing them to sell their collateral to prospective purchasers, free and clear of liens and encumbrances.
+What every PE professional should also know is that assets liquidated through a strategic Article 9 transaction can be sold into a new purchasing entity—thus preserving core enterprise value, the continuity of operations and jobs.

 For your private equity investment strategy, the benefits are tremendous.